Skip to content

 Request User Authorization

-In order to request authorization from the user, we must make a GET request to the /authorize endpoint passing the same parameters as authorization code flow does along with two additional ones: code_challenge and code_challenge_method.
+To request authorization from the user, a GET request must be made to the /authorize endpoint.
+This request should include the same parameters as the authorization code flow, along with two additional parameters: code_challenge and code_challenge_method:

-The code to request the user authorization looks like this:
+The code for requesting user authorization looks as follows:

 const clientId = 'YOUR_CLIENT_ID';